Misfits-Rebels-Outcasts/ShaderMuse/README.md

 [Source->Image]

 We also animate each copy of the basic image so that they move independently from each other.
 Furthermore, the animation of the pixels in each copy is dependent on the location of the pixel.
 Some pixels will move / rotate / scale faster than other pixels.
 This complex combination gives rise to animation effects that are able to simulate some natural phenomenon such as flame and gas.

+### Fractal Sum

+This main work is performed in the 'turbulance_p' function.
+If you look at it closely, you will notice a loop that makes 24 copies of the image

+for (float i= 1.0;i <24.0;i++ )

+For each iteration, the image is zoomed out by 1.4, while the weight is reduced by 1.5.
+The zooming is achieved using the pixel position represented by the variable p described in the previous section

+amplitude *= 1.5; //weight
+pos *= 1.4; //scale

+So the final sum is something like a series as below

+val = amplitude * sample(pos) + amplitude * 1/1.5 * sample(pos*1.4)  + amplitude * 1/1.5 * 1/1.5 * sample(pos*1.4*1.4)  + ....

+Note : The val (float3) is not just a single value.
+It is a 3D vector that represents the sampled value of each of the components Red, Green , Blue of the final color that is returned

+Note : To zoom out the image, we simply multiply the sampling coordinates by 1.4 for each iteration.
+So if we originally sample at the uv coordinates 0.0 to 1.0, the next iteration will be sampled at 0.0 to 1.4

 Please check out the complete description of the source code of the Fractal Flow Noise Shader below.